Chiefbark/AEM-Docs/4_page_properties/Readme.md

 </jcr:root>
 ```

-This is the basic structure we need to customize the page properties.
+This is the basic structure we need to customize the Page Properties.

 Inside the `items` tag, we can override the existing tabs or create new ones.